This unit is approved as a bridging course by FASEA.

 - Articulate the importance of the FASEA Code of Ethics and the values that underpin it.

-- Contrast different ethical frameworks as applied to financial planning.
+- Contrast different ethics frameworks as applied to financial planning incorporating sustainable principles.

-- Apply ethical frameworks to solve dilemmas that are encountered in the role of a financial planner and financial adviser.
+- Apply ethics frameworks to resolve dilemmas that are encountered in the role of a financial adviser.

-- Explain the importance of the best interest duty of a financial planner and the due diligence in maintaining client records.
+- Explain the importance of the best interest duty of a financial adviser and the due diligence in maintaining client records.

 |Field of Education||Commencing Student Contribution 1,3||Grandfathered Student Contribution 1,3||Approved Pathway Course Student Contribution 2,3||Domestic Full Fee 4|